ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 In each case the `(DETAILS)` are optional, and consist of one or more clauses.
 As with beats and lines, these can be divided by full stops or semicolons.

+The third sort of choice is "automatic", which means that the dialogue system chooses an option automatically, i.e., without consulting the player in any way.
+For example:

+	-- step through

+		Liza: "One."

+	-- or

+		Liza: "Two."

+	-- or

+		Liza: "Three."

+In an automatic choice, the first choice explains how to make the decision, and the rest must all be just `-- or`.
+In this case, what `step through` means is that the first time this choice is encountered, the first option is chosen (so Liza says "One."); the second time, the second option; the third time, the third option; and on the fourth and subsequent times, nothing is done.

+An alternative is:

+	-- cycle through

+		Liza (recurring): "One."

+	-- or

+		Liza (recurring): "Two."

+	-- or

+		Liza (recurring): "Three."

+This is like `step through` except that the fourth time, we go back to Liza saying "One.", and the fifth time she says "Two.", and so on, round and round.
+Note that the choices in an automatic choice are always recurring, but that any dialogue within them is not.
+This is why we have to mark Liza's lines as `recurring` here.

+There are altogether five of these automatic mechanisms:

+- `step through`: each in turn, but only once through, then do nothing
+- `step through and stop`: each in turn, but repeat the last one indefinitely
+- `cycle through`: each in turn, going back to the start after the last
+- `shuffle through`: a random permutation, and then another random permutation when that completes, and so on
+- `choose randomly`: make an entirely random choice every time

 ### The if and unless clauses for a choice